jeremymatt/sugar_house_monitor/README.md

 # Sugar house monitor
 Planned functionality includes
 1. Monitoring sap levels in each tank
-2. Projecting time to full/empty
+1. Projecting time to full/empty
-3. Monitoring the vacuum in the line system
+1. Monitoring the vacuum in the line system
-4. Montitoring the stack temperature
+1. Montitoring the stack temperature

+# Install/setup notes:
+1. Enable UART (hardware serial) with raspi-config:
+    * sudo raspi-config nonint do_serial_cons 1
+    * sudo raspi-config nonint do_serial_hw 0
+1. Enable a second UART port:
+    * sudo vi /boot/firmware/config.txt
+    * Make sure the following is at the bottom of the file (un-comment the port  you want to use):
+    ```
+    enable_uart=1
+    # dtoverlay=uart2   #TX: GPIO0 /   RX: GPIO1
+    # dtoverlay=uart3   #TX: GPIO4 /   RX: GPIO5
+    # dtoverlay=uart4   #TX:CE01    /   RX:MISO
+    dtoverlay=uart5   #TX: GPIO12 /   RX: GPIO13
+    ```